arkCyber/Monika/README.md

 ### `1` [File Upload/Knowledge Base][docs-feat-knowledgebase]

-LobeChat supports file upload and knowledge base functionality.
+Monika supports file upload and knowledge base functionality.
 You can upload various types of files including documents, images, audio, and video, as well as create knowledge bases, making it convenient for users to manage and search for files.
 Additionally, you can utilize files and knowledge base features during conversations, enabling a richer dialogue experience.

 <https://github.com/user-attachments/assets/faa8cf67-e743-4590-8bf6-ebf6ccc34175>